Kapoorlabs-CAPED/cookiecutter-template/README.md

 cookiecutter https://github.com/Kapoorlabs-CAPED/cookiecutter-template
 ```

-Cookiecutter prompts you for information regarding your plugin
+Cookiecutter prompts you for information regarding your package
 (A new folder will be created in your current working directory):

 ```bash